-Moloch wanted Willow so badly because he could sense her potential. — Noneofyourbusiness
+"I Robot, You Jane", Moloch wanted Willow so badly because he could sense her potential. — Noneofyourbusiness

 The end of "Normal Again" just represented the fact that Buffy wasn't responding to the hallucinations anymore.
 She hadn't taken the antidote when the episode ended. — Noneofyourbusiness